 Manual Demands More Of You

 Having a manual was perfect driving, around the counties.
 The F-Type convertible felt easy to drive and glide.
 When spreading the wings, I noticed I could settle for fourth and let the engine dig deep.
-For what ever reason the gear changes took me back in time.
+For whatever reason, the gear changes took me back in time.
 Not as smooth as I would expect, but I loved that feeling.
 Not knowing what to expect regarding the gear changes at different speeds.
 Make sure you wear shoes with grip.
-Today I wore unisex washed grey leather boots by rbmoda, they had lot’s of grip which is important for driving this manual with heavy clutch.
+Today I wore unisex washed grey leather boots by rbmoda, they had lots of grip which is important for driving this manual with a heavy clutch.

-For me the interior of the F-Type convertible reminded me of vintage cars that I grew up with.
+For me, the interior of the F-Type convertible reminded me of vintage cars that I grew up with.
 It was a nice familiar feeling, easy to navigate and served its purpose.
-The design is some what cockpit inspired architecture all centered around the driver.
+The design is somewhat cockpit inspired architecture all centred around the driver.
 I loved the simple controls and clear instrumentation The F-Type convertible interior conveys a sporting style message with a clear purpose to put the driver first.
-My favorite gadget was the active center air vents.
-To keep the center console as low and sleek as possible, they are activated automatically by the climate control system, and only rise when needed for extra airflow, retracting when not in use.
+My favourite gadget was the active centre air vents.
+To keep the centre console as low and sleek as possible, they are activated automatically by the climate control system, and only rise when needed for extra airflow, retracting when not in use.

 It was raining heavily most of the day, so I decided to test the steering feel.
-Even though the F-Type convertible is well weighted and relatively keyed into those corners, I never felt I could push her to the limit.
+Even though the F-Type convertible is well-weighted and relatively keyed into those corners, I never felt I could push her to the limit.
 The steering feel was not as good as I would expect.
 It was blowing one hell of a gale when I wanted to have a pit stop and take in Ireland’s scenic views.
-So, my favorite part of the day, was take off.
+So, my favourite part of the day was take off.
 Boy did those wheels spin easily.
 That’s the beauty about manual, it’s all about the drive and what you can explore with this F-type convertible.

 When I first saw the F-type convertible, I instantly loved the colour combination.
 It really suited my lifestyle in Ireland and dare I say it.
 This was a very feminine car at first glance.
 Driving through the city of Belfast, it certainly turned heads.
 Maybe that was because I had it in sports mode.
 In saying that, to get the sound really noticed you have to work your heel and toe moves, old school driving at its best.
 I had a blast in Belfast and the Causeway Coastal Route, the F-type convertible, I guess was just like the Irish, loud, friendly and lots of fun.